10 best art exhibitions to visit in London in March 2025

-Don't miss out on the best London art exhibitions in top galleries, or plan ahead for future exhibitions.
+Don't miss out on the best London art exhibitions in top galleries.
+Book now or plan ahead for future exhibitions.

-Written by Visit London Editors Edited by Kirstine Spicer 26 November 2024
+Written by Charlotte Pritchard Edited by Kirstine Spicer 11 March 2025

 The wide range of galleries in London have an exciting lineup of exhibitions allowing you to get your art fix.
 From the latest groundbreaking exhibits to up-and-coming artists showing in smaller spaces, make sure to catch the best London art exhibitions.